sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched19-02/fiori-ios-scpms-teched19-02.md

 > If you're interested in the HIG of SAP for SAP Fiori for iOS, visit: [SAP Fiori for iOS Design Guidelines](https://experience.sap.com/fiori-design-ios/)

-In the last tutorial, you've learned how to create an Xcode project using the SAP Cloud Platform SDK for iOS Assistant.
+In the last tutorial, you've learned how to create an Xcode project using the SAP SDK for iOS Assistant.
 The result of the generation process of the iOS Assistant can be a split view screen if chosen.
 In this tutorial you will change the generated UI to make your own.

 1. First, open your Xcode project if not opened already and select the **`Main.storyboard`**, this will open the `Main.storyboard` in the Interface Builder of Xcode.